 Part I: Eight half-courses chosen from COSC 401-439.
+Part II: A thesis (COSC 690) is required, and students

 Part II: A thesis (COSC 690) is required, and students must consult the MSc Regulations for details of this and other requirements for the degree.